MrArna/googleAPI/readme.md

 Test
 ----------------
+The tests and the application were developed in a OS X environment.

 ##### JUnit
 Automated tests with JUnit were made for the services.
 To run them an internet connection is needed.
 The services tested are: